About NPQ

 Our History

-NPQ is known for our rigor and grounded understanding of nonprofits, civil sector movements, and philanthropy, and we have always depended upon our readership to help guide our editorial agenda.
-We believe this interplay of ideas and conversation is what keeps NPQ a relevant and trusted source for hundreds of thousands of practitioners across the country and beyond.
+Today, NPQ is known for its rigor and grounded understanding of nonprofits, civil sector movements, and philanthropy.
+All our channels support practitioners as they negotiate rapidly changing landscapes.
+Centering voices from the field has helped keep NPQ a trusted source for millions of practitioners across the country and beyond.

 Our Team